teddy4445/-feature_selection_explenability_stability/README.md

 4. Run the '**meta_data_table_generator.py**' file (python meta_data_table_generator.py or python3 meta_data_table_generator.py)
 5. run the project from the **main.py** file (python main.py or python3 main.py)

+Note: while installing the dependances, you may have error when using Windows OS.
+It happens when trying to install **ITMO-FS==0.3.3**.
+Just download and install first the build tools from: https://visualstudio.microsoft.com/visual-cpp-build-tools/

 <a name="data"/>

 ## Data